5 Ways to Create More Peace in your life

 You can sit, lay down, or walk as you meditate and can do it in silence or listen to a guided meditation.
 There are tons of styles so if one method isn’t working for you, don’t be afraid to try something else.
 Besides, it can take practice to sit still and some days will be easier than others.
 Just keep at it and pretty soon you’ll realize all that crap you need to get to, can wait.
 Make time for yourself first, even if it’s just a few minutes.

 While I try to bookend my days with meditation, it’s something I haven’t been super consistent with so I plan to focus on that this year.
-I also plan to make more time for Kundalini Yoga, which is essentially blending meditation with yoga, a practice I first learned about through Gabby Bernstein.
+Some of my favorites come from Podcasts and Apps, such as the Calm app.

 Wanna try a really quick meditation?